blbadger/blbadger.github.io/neural-networks.md

 ![neural network architecture]({{https://blbadger.github.io}}/neural_networks/nn_images_4.png)

 The high training accuracy (100%) but low test accuracy (62 %) for the network on Snf7 dataset images is indicative of a phenomenon in statistical learning called overfitting.
-Overfitting signifies that a statistical learning procedure is able to accurately fit the training data but is not generalizable such that it fails to achieve such accuracy on test datasets.
+Overfitting signifies that a statistical learning procedure is able to accurately fit the training data but fails to generalize previously-unseen test dataset.
 Statistical learning models (such as neural networks) with many degrees of freedom are somewhat prone to overfitting because small variations in the training data are able to be captured by the model regardless of whether or not they are important for true classification.

 Overfitting is intuitively similar to memorization: both lead to an assimilation of information previously seen, without this assimilation necessarily helping the prediction power in the future.
 One can memorize exactly how letters look in a serif font, but without the ability to generalize then one would be unable to indentify many letters in a sans-serif font.
 The goal for statistical learning is to make predictions on hitherto unseen datasets, and thus to avoid memorization which does not guarantee this ability.